fontesrp/str_calculator/README.md

 # str_calculator
 Calculate the value of a math expression

 Given a string containing a valid math expression, calculate the result.
-Eg: "2 * 3 * (8 / 2) + 5 + 18 / 3 + 63 % 8" = 42.
+Eg: "2 * 3 * (11 - 3) / 2 + 5 + 18 / 3 + 63 % 8" = 42.
-I saw a simplified version of this problem somewhere and that got me curios.
+I saw a simplified version of this problem somewhere and that got me curious.

-I believe the solution here is to construct a binary tree from the expression.
-The challenge is finding the right place for each operation.
-I will first make a version that does not accept parenthesis and then try to improve it.
+The current version does not accept parenthesis yet.

 In the example above, the tree would be: